Libstar Holdings (LBR) CMD 2026 summary

 CMD 2026 summary

-Emphasis on the Simplify, Grow, Sustain (SGS) strategy, focusing on operational efficiency, organic growth, and sustainability, with a shift from an acquisitive to an integrated, category-driven approach.
+Emphasis on the Simplify, Grow, Sustain (SGS) strategy, focusing on operational efficiency, organic growth, and sustainability, moving away from acquisitions and decentralization toward a more integrated, standardized model.

-Portfolio streamlined from 20 business units to 2 super-categories (Ambient and Perishable), 70 sub-categories, and 98 managing executives, reducing management layers and exiting non-core or underperforming businesses.
+Portfolio streamlined from 20 business units to 2 super-categories (Ambient and Perishable), 70 sub-categories, and 98 managing executives, with divestment of non-core or underperforming businesses.

-South African FMCG market is highly constrained, with low GDP growth, high unemployment, and persistent inflation, driving value-seeking and downtrading among consumers.
+South African FMCG market remains pressured by low GDP growth, high unemployment, and consumer downtrading, with value-seeking and private label growth as structural trends.

 Latest events from Libstar Holdings